open/close all folders

 - Jack Sparrow's sinking ship at the start of the first film is impossible (but awesome).

 - Later on, hilariously, the Royal Navy officer says that the Dauntless "cannot be crewed by two men."
 Neither can the Interceptor, in reality.

-- The whole Maelstrom battle.
+- The whole Maelstrom battle in At World's End.
 Also, a first-rate ship of the line like the Endeavour could eat a pair of heavy frigates like the Black Pearl and Flying Dutchman for breakfast, though this is excusable given that Lord Beckett was unable to break out of his Villainous Breakdown and order his ship to attack.
 Also, the Dutchman is probably too supernatural to sink even with superior firepower.